ProfLehman/cs216_spring_2026/syllabus/cs216_Spring_2026_Syllabus.md

 ---

-## Active Course Engagement (5%)
+## Course Engagement (5%)

 Active Course Engagement is vital for success in this course.
 Weekly readings and textbook exercises present the course material and provide the background needed to complete problem sets and prepare for exams.
 Students are encouraged to take notes summarizing topics covered in class and while working through, zyBooks exercises and labs.
 Students are encouraged to utilize office hours and send questions via email and text.

-**Active Course Engagement grades** are recorded after each exam: 13 points after Exam #1, 13 points after Exam #2, 13 points after Exam #3, and 11 points after Final Exam.
-Scores are based on attendance, in-class work, weekly assignments, timely completion of zyBooks exercises and labs, communication with the instructor (such as asking questions or sharing insights), a participation self-reflection, and the instructor’s observations. **Active Course Engagement is not a single assignment but a cumulative assessment of participation and engagement over time.**
+**Course Engagement grades** are recorded after each exam: 13 points after Exam #1, 13 points after Exam #2, 13 points after Exam #3, and 11 points after Final Exam.
+Scores are based on attendance, in-class work, weekly assignments, timely completion of zyBooks exercises and labs, communication with the instructor (such as asking questions or sharing insights), a participation self-reflection, and the instructor’s observations. **Course Engagement is not a single assignment but a cumulative assessment of participation and engagement over time.**

 ### Attendance